Radio Interview with T. Hetzel about Sharp Blue Search of Flame on 4/20/2016:

 Zilka Joseph's work is influenced by Indian and Western cultures and by her Bene Israel roots.
 She was awarded a Zell Fellowship (MFA program) and the Elsie Choy Lee Scholarship (Centre for the Education of Women) from the University of Michigan.
 She has received many award nominations, honors, participated in literary festivals and readings, and has been featured on several radio programs and online interviews.
 Her work has appeared in POETRY, Poetry Daily, The Writers’ Chronicle, Frontier Poetry, Kenyon Review Online, Michigan Quarterly Review, Asia Literary Review, Cha, Poetry at Sangam, Pratik, The Beltway Poetry Quarterly, Review Americana, Gastronomica, and in anthologies such as Cheers To Muses: Contemporary Works by Asian American Women, Uncommon Core, RESPECT: The Poetry of Detroit Music, Matwaala Anthology of Poets from South Asia (which she co-edited), 101 Jewish Poems for the Third Millennium and The Kali Project.
 Her chapbooks, Lands I Live In and What Dread, were nominated for a PEN America Beyond Borders and a Pushcart award respectively.
 Sharp Blue Search of Flame, her book of poems published by Wayne State University Press was a finalist for the Foreword INDIES Book Award.
 Her third chapbook Sparrows and Dust won a Best Indie Book Award and has been nominated for a Pushcart.
-In Our Beautiful Bones, her most recent book, is a Foreword INDIES Book Award finalist, and has had been nominated for a Pushcart, A PEN, and a Michigan Notable Book Award.
+In Our Beautiful Bones, her most recent book, is a Foreword INDIES Book Award finalist, and has had been nominated for a Pushcart, A PEN, Griffin, and the National Book Award.
 She was born in Mumbai, lived in Kolkata, and now lives in Ann Arbor, USA.
 She teaches creative writing workshops, and is a freelance editor and manuscript advisor.
 She is dedicated to coaching, lifting up every writer she works with, and creating a unique community of writers/students wherever she lives and teaches.